en-wl/wordlist/README.md

 most operations.
 If required the flat text file can also be created with `make scowl.txt`.

-To work with SCOWL use the `scowl` script provided in the root directory.
+To work with the database use the `scowl` script provided in the root directory.
 This script is a very thin wrapper around the `libscowl` Python module.
-The module is not available on PyPI, but instead included with SCOWL.
-This script is meant to be run from the root directory of the SCOWL distribution.
+The module is not available on PyPI, but instead included with the database.
+This script is meant to be run from the root directory of the ESDB distribution.

 To extract wordlists from the database use: